-Annual Rate of Pay Increase for Merit &
+Annual Rate of Pay Increase for Merit & Longevity

 Longevity

-Years of

-Service BABH
+BABH

-1 3.00%
+3.00%

-2 2.25%
+2.25%

-3 1.50%
+1.50%

-4 1.50%
+1.50%

-5 0.75%
+0.75%

-6+ 0.75%
+0.75%

 If the number of active members remains constant, the total active member payroll will increase by about the level of pay inflation (assumed to be 3.25% per year).
 This increasing payroll was recognized in amortizing unfunded actuarial accrued liabilities.
 The payroll growth assumptions were first adopted for the December 31, 2016 actuarial valuation.